 Medical Marijuana – Those people who have applied for or possess a CA Prop.
 215 Medical Marijuana card are prohibited from possessing firearms in CA and are RESTRICTED from taking any of our classes.
 (CA State Law, 2017)

-Do I need to know anything about handguns before taking the Defensive Handgun Level I/CCW course?
+Do I need to know anything about handguns before taking the Defensive Handgun Level I course?

-YES.
-The Defensive Handgun Level I/CCW Course was developed specifically for people who intend to carry a concealed weapon for defensive purposes.
+NO. The Defensive Handgun Level I Course has been developed specifically for people who are novice (new) shooters; have never handled/fired handguns; or have not handled a handgun in a long time.
 This class involves drawing, moving and shooting from a concealed out of the waistband holster.
-This means that you must have a demonstrated level of basic competency and experience handling, drawing and firing a holstered handgun under timed conditions on a firing range.
+This means that you will be trained to demonstrate a level of basic competency and experience handling, drawing and firing a holstered handgun under timed conditions on a firing range by time you complete the class.

 What if I sign up for a class and then can't make it?